Seiko SKX009 - The divers watch well known for its Pepsi look

 As part of the ISO-6425 safety precautions, the bezel becomes harder to rotate underwater to minimize the chance of it moving accidentally if knocked.

 As the watch has an automatic movement, it can't be hand-wound.
 The Crown is for setting the time only and is located at the 4 o’clock position.
 Being in this position means it doesn't dig into your arm as much as a Crown located at the 3 o'clock position would.

 The Crown must be fully screwed in to stop moisture from entering the movement area.
 Don’t pull the Crown out when the watch is wet, and never pull the Crown out when it's underwater.

 To help prevent corrosion, give the Crown a turn from time to time.
 This also helps maintain the flexibility of the gasket.

 The performance of Seiko's luminescence is unique and legendary.
 Seiko uses a luminescence paint called Lume Brite which is free of radiation making it safe for humans and the environment.

 In classic Seiko style, this watch face has no numbers.
 It has large circular markers.
-The dial markers and watch hands are coated with lume making it easy to read the time, even in poor visibility.
+The dial markers and watch hands are coated with lume making it easy to read, even in poor visibility.
 Lume is evenly distributed to the very edge of each marker.

-The SKX009 dive watch will glow at full brightness around 10 minutes after only a brief exposure to sunlight or artificial light (anything brighter than 500 lums).
+The SKX009 dive watch glows at full brightness for around 10 minutes after brief exposure to sunlight or artificial light (anything brighter than 500 lums).
 It glows for up to 5 hours in the dark.
 This is 10 times longer than other luminous paints.

-The contrast between the blue background and white markers make it easy to read.
-These markings are large enough to easily read underwater, and in poor visibility.
+The contrast between the blue background and white markers makes it easy to read underwater, and in poor visibility.

 Which movement does the SKX009K Automatic use?